wp-plugins/codepeople-post-map/readme.txt

 *   Allows to associate the Google maps with any public post_type in WordPress.
 *   In non singular webpages, Google Maps display a map for each post.

+The third, and most extended version of the plugin is the "Developer Version".
+The Developer version of the plugin includes all features of the Premium version, and the features listed below:

+**Developer Features**

+*   Allows design a Contact Form, and associate it with the points
+*   Allows send notification emails with the information included in the form by the users
+*   Allows associate an email address to the points, to contact a different person by each point, or a global email address to be notified from all points
+*   Allows to use the image associated with the point as the point's icon on map
+*   Allows to export all points defined in the website to a CSV file
+*   Allows to import the points from a CSV file

 **Demo of Premium Version of Plugin**

 [http://demos.net-factor.com/cp-google-maps/wp-login.php](http://demos.net-factor.com/cp-google-maps/wp-login.php "Click to access the administration area demo")